simonlevine/clinical-longformer/README.md

 # To do:
 - ~~Update logging for PT-lighting: see https://pytorch-lightning.readthedocs.io/en/latest/logging.html~~
-- elongate bioclinical_BERT
+- ~~elongate bioclinical_BERT~~
-- get multilabel training working on BERT
+- ~~get multilabel training working on BERT~~

+- rewrite BERT medNLI classifier script (benchmark) for Roberta (pt-lighting ?)
+ - copy data processing.
+Otherwise, will just be a RobertaForSequence classification task (like for ICDs)
+ - get working on longformer-4096 or biomed-roberta, or similar.
+ - need to work on clinicalBERT (already does from old script).

-- get ROBERTA working,single and multilabel case
+- get ROBERTA working,~~single~~ and multilabel (?) case

+# Time Permitting:
 - build a hierarchical classifier head
 - get x-transformer trained on our best model.